sguysc/Car-Behavioral-Cloning/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded two laps on track one going counterclockwise using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]
+![alt text][image3]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
 These images show what a recovery looks like starting from ... :

-![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]
+![alt text][image6]

-Then I repeated this process on track two in order to get more data points.
+Then I repeated this process going clockwise in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped, translated and changed the brightness of random images (and angles accordingly) thinking that this would make the model not to overtrain on the recorded data and help focus on the road.
 For example, here is an image that has then been flipped:

-![alt text][image6]
 ![alt text][image7]
+![alt text][image8]

 Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 25k number of data points.
+I then preprocessed this data by normlization.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was ~10 as evidenced by the plot showed above.
+There was no improvement in the validation loss, but in the end, the model works :)